Cybersecurity Maturity Model Certification: History

 On December 31, 2020, the General Services Administration released a Request for Proposal for their Polaris program that noted while CMMC currently applies only to the Department of Defense all government contractors, civilian or military, should prepare to meet CMMC requirements.

 On November 4, 2021, the Department of Defense announced the release of CMMC 2.0.
 This new version was designed to streamline its requirements.

 On September 29, 2022, the Cyber AB (the accreditation body for the CMMC for the Department of Defense), established a subsidiary to manage the training and certification entitled the "Cybersecurity Assessor and Instructor Certification" (CAICO).

 On October 25, 2022, the Cybersecurity Assessor and Instructor Certification Organization (CAICO) announced the launch of the Certified CMMC Professional (CCP) exam.
 This exam verifies a candidate's knowledge of the Department of Defense's CMMC framework and the roles and responsibilities of the various positions within it.

+On January 5, 2023 RedSpin, a CMMC third party assessor, announced they had successfully assessed a client as part of the Joint Surveillance Voluntary Assessment Program (JSVAP) assessment.

+On December 26, 2023, the Department of Defense issued the Proposed Rule, Cybersecurity Maturity Model Certification (CMMC) Program, to the Federal Register establishing the updated requirements for CMMC 2.0.

 Criticism

-Industry professionals have voiced significant concern over the lack of centralized official communications and the accelerated timeline for rollout.
+Industry professionals have voiced significant concern over the lack of centralized official communications and the accelerated timeline for roll-out.
 The sheer number of companies affected in the Defense industrial base create a level of volume for the still-not-yet accredited CMMC Third Party Assessment Organizations (C3PAOs) that would appear to be unrealistic by the proposed deadlines and has been discussed heavily on LinkedIn.
 Arrington has responded by asserting that reciprocity with existing certification programs such as FedRAMP and FIPS 140 will remove duplicative work and keep the work level minimal for companies already in compliance.

-CMMC Accreditation Body Chairmain Ty Schieber left the board, along with Mark Berman, communications director, amidst an apparently unsanctioned 'Pay to Play' sponsorship program being published to the CMMC-AB website.
+CMMC Accreditation Body Chairman Ty Schieber left the board, along with Mark Berman, communications director, amidst an apparently unsanctioned 'Pay to Play' sponsorship program being published to the CMMC-AB website.
 Karlton Johnson stepped into the Chair role.